partlyhuman/wanwan-t-en/Wanwan Aijou Monogatari.md

 ## Picture-Book Forest

-Earb: Brr... what an eerie forest-mon...
+Muku: Brr... what an eerie forest-mon...

 Judy: Eeek, look, a ghost!

-Earb: KYAAAAAAAAAH!
+Muku: KYAAAAAAAAAH!
 Nonono!
 Heelllllppp!!

 Clock: Judy, now is not the time for pranks!